 Finished the first and most important part of my thesis (Global Proposal for a New Emoticon) which is the 400-video stockpile of daily banalities captured via web cam.
 (Okay it's at 399, but I am kind of having anxiety about the last video, so give me a minute).
 Next step is to merge them into one massive video mosaic.
 FUN!
 (Or headache?)

 Been reviewing the footage every month or so since the project began last November.
-A symbol is slowly emerging out of my psychological database.
-Tracking change is a tricky task.
-Each day means nothing, but woven together over time, they merge and reveal an altered psychological profile.
 It's as if the psyche sees everything before we do, acts on everything before we do, knows everything that's about to happen before we do.
-Seeing the 'seeing' becomes revelation-like.
-Thus ensues the collapse of previously outdated versions of self-helpedness and the emergence of a new mastery (the classic psychological breakdown).

 The videos are part of a multi-sensory experience constructed from video documentation of growth and development within my own psyche from the last 7 months.
-The resolve and realization manifested from a barter system - alive, well and running smoothly within the collective unconscious, thanks to satellites and networks - is represented in my thesis as a global proposal.
+Self as study.

 On another note...

-...I picked up my Jung books recently and am seriously downloading conceptual frameworks for all this omni-amory that is going on in the collective unconscious that I need a place for in my mind.
-(Thank you Rose for "omni amorous"...
-I couldn't have said it better myself.)
+...I picked up my Jung books recently.
 Better than even the thickest of his original writings and concepts, is Jung's Memories, Dreams, Reflections, 1961.
-He was much older, and his essence was captured in the pages, not his theoretical by-product.
 Here, Jung was talking about the end of his mandala period.

 Been reviewing the footage every month or so since the project began last November.
-A symbol is slowly emerging out of my psychological database.
-Tracking change is a tricky task.
-Each day means nothing, but woven together over time, they merge and reveal an altered psychological profile.
 It's as if the psyche sees everything before we do, acts on everything before we do, knows everything that's about to happen before we do.
-Seeing the 'seeing' becomes revelation-like.
-Thus ensues the collapse of previously outdated versions of self-helpedness and the emergence of a new mastery (the classic psychological breakdown).

 The videos are part of a multi-sensory experience constructed from video documentation of growth and development within my own psyche from the last 7 months.
-The resolve and realization manifested from a barter system - alive, well and running smoothly within the collective unconscious, thanks to satellites and networks - is represented in my thesis as a global proposal.
+Self as study.

 On another note...

-...I picked up my Jung books recently and am seriously downloading conceptual frameworks for all this omni-amory that is going on in the collective unconscious that I need a place for in my mind.
-(Thank you Rose for "omni amorous"...
-I couldn't have said it better myself.)
+...I picked up my Jung books recently.
 Better than even the thickest of his original writings and concepts, is Jung's Memories, Dreams, Reflections, 1961.
-He was much older, and his essence was captured in the pages, not his theoretical by-product.
 Here, Jung was talking about the end of his mandala period.

 "The years when I was pursuing my inner images were the most important in my life-- in them everything essential was decided.
 It all began then; the later details are only supplements and clarifications of the material that burst forth from the unconscious, and at first swamped me.
 It was the prima materia for a lifetime's work."